Parts Lookup. We made it easy and only a few keystrokes away

-Arctic Traveler is a MSD (Master Distributor) for Eberspaecher products and a technical leader actively involved in projects driving the mobility of tomorrow.
-Call ATC @ 1-800‐295‐4156 for all your Heater and AC needs
+Arctic Traveler Canada is a MSD (Master Stocking Distributor) for Eberspaecher products and a technical leader actively involved in projects driving the mobility of tomorrow.
+Call ATC @ 1-800‐295‐4156 for all your Heater and AC needs.

 Clogged, dirty filters restrict airflow and reduce a system’s efficiency.
-When airflow is restricted, the air that by bypasses the filter will carry dirt directly into the evaporator coil and reduce the coils heat absorbing abilities.
-To ensure efficiency routinely clean or replace filters.
+When airflow is restricted, the air that bypasses the filter will carry dirt directly into the evaporator coil and reduce the coil’s heat-absorbing abilities.
+To ensure efficiency, routinely clean or replace filters.

-The condenser and evaporator coils collect dirt over time but a clean filter helps to keep the evaporator performing.
-Debris reduces air flow, insulates the coil and reduces it’s ability to absorb heat.
-Being exposed to the elements, you can easily see dirt collecting on the fins.
+The condenser and evaporator coils collect dirt over time but a clean filter helps to keep the evaporator performing well.
+Debris reduces air flow, insulates the coil and reduces its ability to absorb heat.
+Being exposed to the elements, it is easy to see the dirt collecting on the fins.
 Cleaning the coil fins and removing any debris around the coil will ensure optimal performance.

 See How To and Which Components to Inspect and watch this video to learn more about Basic A/C Troubleshooting.